jacobszmon/Git-Info-Pages/README.md

     - Go to the `Settings` tab -> `Pages` -> `Build and deployment`, then select `Source`: `GitHub Actions`.
     - If there were any failed Actions, go to the `Actions` tab and click on `Re-run jobs`.
     - Test if deployment worked by visiting the `url:` you set in the `_config.yml` file.
+    - If the website does not build contact your instructor immediately.

 ## Quick Overview Of How This Repo Works